Standout How To

 • Clear separation in code reviews: "is this a logic change or display change?"

-• Use partials, filters, and macros for complex outputs (see Rendering System)
+• Use partials, filters, and macros for complex outputs (see Templating)

 What's next: Hooking up Standout for automatic dispatch and rich output.
 Also, notice we've yet to do anything Standout-specific.
 This is not a coincidence—the framework is designed around this pattern, making testability, fast iteration, and rich features natural outcomes of the architecture.
 Your files now: